 Michael Cohen is a graduate of The University of Michigan and Specs Howard School of Broadcasting in Southfield, MI.
 Before beginning his career in radio he spent time in the computer technology field.
 Michael has been with MacDonald Broadcasting as a news anchor and reporter since 2008 and began hosting the one hour live "WILS Capitol City Recap" program from 6p-7p Monday-Friday in 2011.
 Michael and his wife reside in the Ann Arbor area.

 Sarah-Jane is originally from Livingston County and is currently residing in Ingham County with her husband and their two young boys.
 She is a proud Chip through and through and an Alum of Alpha Sigma Alpha, Beta Theta Chapter.
-When not at the radio station she spends time with her amazing husband and two little men, or is out sharing, with anyone who will listen, the importance of good skin care and how wonderful Mary Kay products are :) Sarah-Jane started at WILS in December of 2012 and anchors the Weekend newscasts as well as Friday afternoon and evening.
+When not at the radio station she spends time with her amazing husband and two little men, or is out sharing, with anyone who will listen, the importance of good skin care and how wonderful Mary Kay products are :) Sarah-Jane started at WILS in December of 2012 and serves as a fill-in anchor.

 A native of Portage, Scott has spent well over a decade in radio in Michigan.
 He is a CMU grad and worked in Cadillac as a morning show host while covering high school sports for 1240 WATT.
 Scott spent several years working on the CMU Sports Network for both football and basketball.
 He came to MacDonald Broadcasting in 2003 and is currently the Operations Manager as well as fill-in news anchor.
 Scott is married with two children.